Company of Masters: Founded in Tudor England

+It also regulated the conduct of members to one another, both instructor and student.
 Like the guilds it resembled, the company certified its members with varying ranks, depending on their level of skill and degree of permission to teach.
 Beginning students took the title Scholar and were required to hold the rank for no less than seven years before progressing to a higher rank following the passing of a test known as Prize Playing.
 With proper determination and accumulation of skill, an individual moved to the second rank, Free Scholar.
 This rank marked noted advancement and skill, and like the previous position, had to be held for at least seven years before further progression.
 The next rank, Provost, provided the individual with apprenticeship to an instructor with whom they worked closely so as to improve their teaching skills and further their martial abilities.
 The Provost was not by any means a free teacher, remaining under the guidance and financial constraint, in the form of dues, of his superior.
 A truly gifted individual may have been raised to the title of Maister working as an independent instructor.

-The Company of Maisters of the Science of Defence was governed by four senior Maisters.
+The Company of Maisters of the Science of Defence was governed by four senior Maisters, known as the 'Four Ancient Maisters'.
+Their agreement between them was determined by Indenture Letters, preserved in the Minute Books of the organisation (Sloane MS. 2530).

-Decline and modern revival
+Renewal and decline in the Stuart England

+Evidence of renewal is missing under Edward VI and Elizabeth I.

+An additional warrant was discovered in the Exeter City Archives in Devon, issued on the 15th August 1555, under Mary I. This warrant is important because it proves 1) that it was renewed by Mary I, 2) the warrant was issued outside of London, 3) an interim issue by Edward was unlikely because the Marian Warrant quotes the original in full, 4) it shows a return to Chancery law typical of a move away from the Anglican practices.

+The Minute Books detail an Elizabethan Warrant, although corroboration of this version has not yet been found in state archives.
+It extended the remit of the organisation to Inquire across England, Wales and Ireland.

+The warrant was renewed under the powers of the Crown by James I, preserved in Rymer's Foedera, Vol. XVI.
+(6 July 1605).
+The privilege granted by this Warrant was extinguished automatically on the passing of the Monopolies Act of 21 James I cap III.
+[1623-24.]: “all Monopolies, Commissions, Grants, Licences, Charters, and Letters Patents void” such that “all persons, bodies politique, and corporations are disabled and incapable of using any Monopolies etc. whatsoever”.

+Primary Sources

+Evidence about the organisation is limited, but the primary sources are: